zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

 The above correlation matrix shows potential relationships between each of the variables and the full time result (FTR).
 The most obvious of relationships are HS, AS, HST, and AST with FTR.
 The more shots taken by each team, and the more shots taken on target for each team, the more likely that team will win.
-There's some additional conncetions between the number of corner kicks that a team is awarded, therefore there's an indirect relationship between corner kicks and FTR.
-Regardless, we'll utilize each of these variables in conjuction withe variables we used in the previous section to create our predictor.
+There's some additional connections between the number of corner kicks that a team is awarded, therefore there's an indirect relationship between corner kicks and FTR.
+Regardless, we'll utilize each of these variables in conjunction with the variables we used in the previous section to create our predictor.

 #### <u> Visualizing the Relationships </u>